-If you’re a therapist who has recently graduated and is still in the very early stages of your career, it can be tough to carve out a professional path that’s all your own.
+If you’re a new therapist in the early stages of your career, it can be tough to carve out a professional path that’s all your own.

-Your academic experiences are still so fresh in your mind.
-So, it’s only natural for your work to be heavily influenced by the experiences you’ve had with professors, supervisors, and colleagues.
+Your academic experiences are still fresh in your mind, and it’s natural that your work might initially be heavily influenced by professors, supervisors, and colleagues.

 However, it’s important to establish your own values as a therapist and recognize what you bring to the profession as an individual.